morph-l2/morph-doc/docs/how-morph-works/general-protocol-design/3-transaction-fees-on-morph.md

 ```

 The amount of L2 gas consumed depends on the particular transaction in question.
-Due to EVM equivalence, transactions typically use approximately the same amount of gas on Morph as they do on Ethereum.
+Due to EVM compatibility, transactions typically use approximately the same amount of gas on Morph as they do on Ethereum.

 ## The L1 data fee